-CoA Firehouse Renovations
+CoA Firehouse Renovations \$455,000

-The New Fairfield Fire Department Company "A" Fire Station requires modifications to address building use requirements and member safety concerns.
-The modifications will include providing additional accommodations for contracted paramedics, showers for use by members after fighting fires, modern gear washer and dryer and a new air compressor to fill SCBA bottles.
+The New Fairfield Fire Department Company "A" Firehouse requires modifications to address building use requirements and member safety concerns.
+The modifications will include providing additional accommodations for contracted paramedics, showers for use by members after fighting fires, a modern gear washer and dryer and a new air compressor to fill SCBA bottles.

-Public Safety Improvements
+Public Safety Improvements \$615,000

-The Emergency Management Director and Resident Sergeant have made recommendations on improvements to the Police building and Communications infrastructure.
+The Emergency Management Director and Resident Sergeant have made recommendations on security improvements to Town buildings and Communications infrastructure.
+Their recommendations include improvements to building security and replacement of the end of life dispatch console.
 ARPA expressly allows provisions for funding police, fire and other public safety services.

-Premium Pay for Public Health and Safety Employees
+Premium Pay for Public Health and Safety Employees \$265,000